annu7028/Creative-Code/README.md

 <b>Notes:</b>
 <ul>
   <li>Not all code is in this ReadMe file.
-To see full code file please see Python Notebook: [INSERT PATH LINK] </li>
+To see full code file please see <a href=https://github.com/annu7028/Creative-Code/blob/annu7028-dataVizAssignment/dataViz.ipynb>Python Notebook</a> </li>
   <li> This file displays all static visualizations.
 To see interactive visualizations, download and run the python notebook.</li>
 </ul>